 Enjoy the Ride: Importance of Safety Training

 For every rider, both new and experienced, the best way to enjoy the ride is to get trained.
 Training helps you ride safely, ride further and stay alive.

-Of the 94 motorcycle operators killed in Colorado in 2014, 24% did not have a motorcycle endorsement on their driver's license or had no license at all.
+Of the 94 motorcycle operators killed in Colorado in 2014, 24 percent did not have a motorcycle endorsement on their driver's license or had no license at all.
 This statistic indicates these riders had little or no professional training or had a lack of recent training.